-A typical use of SEC at SOLVE is as a high resolution quantitative method for monitoring degradation and oligomerization.
-When SEC is coupled to MALS we can obtain the molar mass of components directly, which allows our customers to validate molar mass values obtain by SEC-methods that do not employ MALS.
-We have columns from different manufacturers, covering the size range from peptides to large polymers.
-We use UV, RI, MALS, and FL detection.
+A typical use of size exclusion chromatography (SEC) at SOLVE is as a high resolution quantitative method for monitoring degradation and oligomerization.
+Our SEC instrumentation is connected to MALS-RI detectors to enable direct and reliable molar mass determination, as an alternative to molar mass determination with standards.
+We have columns from different manufacturers to cover the size range from peptides to large polymers.
+We also use UV and FL detection.

 Size exclusion chromatography (SEC), also referred to as gel permeation or gel filtration chromatography (GPC/GFC), is a separation methodology that separates macromolecules in solution according to differences in size.
 The separation is based on the ability of the macromolecule to access the pores of the stationary phase.
 On-line detectors such as UV monitor the amount of the size separated components as they are eluted from the column.

-SEC is a commonly used method, applicable to a wide range of compounds, such as peptides, proteins, and polymers.
-SEC is applicable to compounds with molecular weight of ~ 1000 g/mol up to ~10·106 g/mol.
-Typical uses are for stability testing of proteins, aggregation detection, quality control, molar mass distribution determinations, etc.
+Size exclusion chromatography (SEC) is applicable to a wide range of compounds, such as peptides, proteins, and polymers, with molecular weight of ~ 1000 g/mol up to ~10·106 g/mol.
+Typical uses are for stability testing of proteins, aggregation analysis, batch to batch control, molar mass distribution.

 - High resolution